JeremyTechDev/tsseract/README.md

 📡 Connected to MongoDB...
 ```

-If you are making some changes to the project, make sure you run `npm run tsc:watch` to start the TypeScript compilation on watch mode.
+If you are making some changes to the project, make sure you run `npm run tsc` to start the TypeScript compilation on watch mode.

 ## Running the tests